Sanaa Shaalan

 Sanaa Shalan is a Jordanian contemporary writer, from the Arab novelty generation.

+Background

 She writes novels, short stories, theater, scenario and children's literature.
 She holds a doctorate degree in modern literature.
 Shalan works as an instructor at the University of Jordan.

 She is of Palestinian origins.
 Her family came from Bayt Nattif village of the Hebron district (alKhalil).

 She is one of the most successful sixty Arab women for the year 2008, according to a poll conducted by Sayidaty.
 She obtained the peace star for the year 2014 from the Peace and Friendship International Organization.
 She is a critic and journalist for Arabic magazines, an activist in the issues of human rights, women, childhood and social justice.
 She is a member in many literary forums.
 She obtained many local, Arab and international awards in the fields of novels, short stories, theater, children's literature and scientific research.

 She has written many plays that were published, performed and that won prizes.

 She earned the shield of distinguished university teacher from University of Jordan in of 2007 and 2008.
 She earned the shield of distinguished academic and creative student in 2005.

 She has many contributions in local, Arab and International conferences related to literature, criticism, heritage, human rights and environment.
 She is a member of its scientific arbitration and information committees.
 She is a representative of institutions, cultural and legal organizations and a partner in Arab cultural projects.

 Early life

 Sanaa Shalan was born in the “Sweileh” district of Amman.
 She is the first of 12 brothers and sisters.
-She received her bachelor's degree in Arabic language and literature from Al Yarmouk University in 1998, her master's degree in Modern Literature from Jordan University in 2003 and her PhD in Arabic Language from the same university in 2006.
+She received her bachelor's degree in Arabic language and literature from Yarmouk University in 1998, her master's degree in Modern Literature from Jordan University in 2003 and her PhD in Arabic Language from the same university in 2006.